 Shri was a young boy, born and brought up in the famous north-Indian city of Varanasi.
 He was a very reserved boy in his early school years.
 Varanasi is one the most religious cities of India.
-The holy river Ganges attracts millions of tourists and worshipers every year.
-The sight by the river side is always very enchanting a perfect place for art to take its highest flight.
+The holy river the Ganga attracts millions of tourists and worshipers every year.
+The sight by the riverside is always very enchanting a perfect place for art to take its highest flight.

 Soon, he developed a strong passion for his art and now wanted to participate in drawing competitions.
 He was very much interested but never got any encouragement from his teachers in school.
 The only person who encouraged him was his widowed mother.
 She was a perfect mother and always supported him in whatever he desired.